How Older Adults Can Get Started with Exercise

 Deciding to become physically active can be one of the best things you can do for your health.
 Exercise and physical activity are not only great for your mental and physical health, but they can help keep you independent as you age.
 Now, let’s talk about getting started.

 According to the Physical Activity Guidelines for Americans (PDF, 14.5M) you should do at least 150 minutes (2 ½ hours) a week of moderate-intensity aerobic exercise, like brisk walking or fast dancing.
-Being active at least 3 days a week is best, but doing anything is better than doing nothing at all.
+Being active at least three days a week is best, but doing anything is better than doing nothing at all.
 You should also do muscle-strengthening activities, like lifting weights or doing sit-ups, at least 2 days a week.
 The Physical Activity Guidelines also recommend that as part of your weekly physical activity you combine multiple components of exercises.
 For example, try balance training as well as aerobic and muscle-strengthening activities.
 If you prefer vigorous-intensity aerobic activity (like running), aim for at least 75 minutes a week.

 Exercise and physical activity are great for your mental and physical health and help keep you independent as you age.
 Here are a few things you may want to keep in mind when beginning to exercise.